mars-aria/the-love-schema/README.md

 # the-love-schema

 In linguistics, there is a syntactical rule that adjectives have to appear in a particular word order.

-That order is:
+That order is the following:

 1. quantity or number
 2. quality or opinion